fanw86/TransitGPT/prompts/generated_prompt.md

 - The frequency is the number of vehicles or buses that run per hour.
 It is calculated by dividing 60 minutes by the headway.
 - The headway and frequency are important metrics to understand the service level of a transit system.
 - To calculate headway of a route, choose a representative stop (stop_sequence=1) and find the time difference between consecutive trips for a given time period

+### Distance Calculations
+- Use the `shape_dist_traveled` field in `stop_times.txt` or `shapes.txt` to calculate the distance between two points or stops.
+- The `shape_dist_traveled` field is a cumulative distance along the route and not distance between consecutive stops or points
+- If the `shape_dist_traveled` field is not available, use the `distance` field in `stop_times.txt` to calculate the distance between two points.

 </tips>